klarqs/dart-web3/README.md

 # dart-web3

-🚀 Development of dApps. 🏃🏾 Running with Ethereum and Solidity.
+🚀 Development of mobile dApps with Ethereum and Solidity.